-Even though an all-nets route is automatically added, no traffic can flow without the addition of an IP Policy which explicitly allows traffic to flow.
-Let us assume we want to allow web browsing from the protected network G1_net which is connected to the interface G1.
+Even though an all-nets route is automatically added, no traffic can flow without the existence of an IP Policy which explicitly allows traffic to flow.
+Let us assume we want to allow web browsing from the protected network LAN2 net which is connected to the interface LAN2.